kibetamos/urlshortener/README.md

 **Overview**
 The URL Shortener Application is a Python Django project that provides users with a simple interface to shorten long URLs, making them easier to share and manage.
 This application enhances user convenience by allowing for quick access to lengthy web addresses through concise links.

+## CI/CD Integration

+This project utilizes Continuous Integration and Continuous Deployment (CI/CD) practices through GitHub Actions.
+The configuration file .github/workflows/jekyll-docker.yml automates the build process whenever there are pushes or pull requests to the main branch.

+This workflow ensures that the site is built in a Docker container every time you push changes to the main branch or create a pull request.
+This automation enhances the reliability and performance of the site, allowing for seamless updates and feature implementations.

 ## Setup Instructions

 1. **Install Python**: Ensure Python is installed on your system.
 Download the latest version from the official [Python website](https://www.python.org) and follow the installation instructions for your operating system.